 How the WEP is Applied

 The windfall elimination provision affects both Social Security and disability benefits.
 It calculates a fair benefit that is proportional to the number of years that you had substantial earnings from an eligible job (one that withheld FICA).
 WEP reductions are applied on a sliding scale.
-If you have 30 or more years of substantial earnings from a Social Security-eligible job, for example, you may receive 90% of your Social Security benefits even if you’re also collecting a pension from a non-covered job.
+If you have 20 or more years of substantial earnings in which you paid Social Security tax then the effect of the WEP begins to lessen.
+If you have 30 or more years of substantial earningsin which you paid Social Security tax then WEP does not apply to you.

 If you’re collecting Social Security benefits while receiving a pension from a non-covered job, the WEP most likely applies.
 In fact, in December 2020, more than 1.9 million Americans were affected by the WEP.
 According to the Federation of American Scientists, most of these were former state and federal employees.